curiousdannii/parchment/README.md

 Single File Build
 -----------------

 Parchment is also available as a single file, suitable for downloading and using offline.
-[Download it here](https://github.com/curiousdannii/parchment/raw/gh-pages/dist/single-file/parchment-single-file.zip).
+[Download from the releases page](https://github.com/curiousdannii/parchment/releases).

 Free Software
 -------------